Wastewater Treatment Plant Project: Energy Efficiency & Renewable Energy Generation

 - provide up-to-date information to help facilities and city staff make informed decisions.

 Wastewater treatment is a highly varied industry in Minnesota, both in the amount of energy consumed and the selection of treatment operations and equipment.
 Across the U.S., WWTPs are responsible for 1.5% of U.S. electrical consumption.
 Energy is one of the largest contributors to plant operational costs, and has the greatest potential for cost reduction.
-MnTAP is looking for treatment plants to participate in a range of efforts to improve plant energy performance to reduce costs.
+MnTAP engaged treatment plants to participate in a range of efforts to improve plant energy performance to reduce costs.

-- willing to consider cost-effective changes to reduce total cost of plant operation?
+- Willing to consider cost-effective changes to reduce total cost of plant operation.

-- using anaerobic digestion or considering changing to anaerobic digestion?
+- Using anaerobic digestion or considering changing to anaerobic digestion.

-- exploring the potential of utilizing biogas via combined heat and power (CHP) to generate electricity and offset natural gas purchases?
+- Exploring the potential of utilizing biogas via combined heat and power (CHP) to generate electricity and offset natural gas purchases.

-- willing to host a MnTAP site assessment or a summer intern to evaluate efficiency opportunities on energy-intensive processing equipment, procedures and operating schedules?
+- Willing to host a MnTAP site assessment or a summer intern to evaluate efficiency opportunities on energy-intensive processing equipment, procedures and operating schedules.